Arrow Icon

 If in doubt,

-use your child’s adrenaline device.
+use your adrenaline device.
 It’s better to act quickly than to wait.

-Fear of anaphylaxis is stressful, but a clear plan helps you stay focused.
+Fear of anaphylaxis can be stressful, but a clear plan helps give you confidence

 tick-sign